daohieu17ctt/UMPIRE/README.md

 ### 3. Data Preparation

-Ensure your datasets (OKVQA, VQAv2, AdvVQA) are placed under the `data/` directory in their respective subfolders.
+Ensure your datasets (OKVQA, VQAv2, AdVQA) are placed under the `data/` directory in their respective subfolders.
 If preprocessing is needed, change the question-answer json file path in this script and run it:

 ```bash
 bash scripts/preprocess_data.sh
 ```

-Please note that this scripts is only used for VQAv2-format dataset, you need to preprocess your own dataset following the format in ```pipeline/vqa_preprocess_data.py```
+Please note that this script is only used for the VQAv2-format datasets (such as OKVQA, VQAv2, AdVQA), you need to preprocess your own dataset following the format in ```pipeline/vqa_preprocess_data.py```

+Please download the image for each dataset and prepare the image directory path for the next step.
+Note that VQAv2 and OKVQA use [COCO-val2014 split](http://images.cocodataset.org/zips/val2014.zip) while AdVQA uses [COCO-val2017 split](http://images.cocodataset.org/zips/val2017.zip).

 ### 4. Generate Embeddings & Evaluate